anubhavde/improved-lamp/README.md

 Installed a custom gym environment created to play TicTacToe and implemented an Agent using Temporal Difference Learning to play TicTacToe.
 Also humans can play TicTacToe with my trained agent in this environment.
 Finally, created a GUI for the game.
 I have used Python 3.8.12.

 ### Objectives
-- Install custom OpenAI GYm environment built to play TicTacToe.
+- Install custom OpenAI Gym environment built to play TicTacToe.
 - Demonstrate Reinforcement Learning and Temporal Difference Learning.
 - Create Agent using Temporal Difference Learning to play TicTacToe.
 - Train & Test agents using this environment.